 The Center for Neurobehavioral Health is proud to be one of nine state recipients awarded funding from the Alzheimer’s Disease Caregiver Support Initiative.
 The primary goal of this initiative is to make available expanded support to caregivers of individuals with Alzheimer’s disease and other dementias (AD/D).
 These “caregiver support services” are activities or actions performed, provided, or arranged to promote, improve, conserve, or restore the mental or physical well-being of caregivers and improve their quality of life.

 To help expand caregiver support services in Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties, our staff work with partner agencies to provide a variety of services and programs, which are conveniently provided in the caregiver’s home, at a community-based location, or remotely.

 The AIP include Nexus: A Social Competence Program for Children with Autism Spectrum Disorders.
-Nexus is a structured after-school program that meets on Saturdays from 12:30 to 3 p.m. while semesters are in progress on the campus of SUNY Plattsburgh.
-Graduate and undergraduate psychology students work under the supervision of Ms. Sadie Trunck and Ms. Andrea Martino to teach social skills and self-management strategies to Nexus participants.
+Nexus is a structured after-school program that meets on Saturdays from 12:30 to 3:00 p.m. while semesters are in progress on the campus of SUNY Plattsburgh.
+Graduate and undergraduate psychology students work under the supervision of Ms. Sadie Trunck to teach social skills and self-management strategies to Nexus participants.
 The program serves up to 30 students ages 5 through 16 years old with diagnoses of Asperger’s syndrome or related disorders.

-Contact information: Nexus is located in 419 Sibley Hall.
-Ms. Trunck can be reached at 518-564-3390 or [email protected].
-For more information about Nexus, please visit the Autism Intervention Programs web pages.
+Contact information: Nexus is located in 506 Sibley Hall.
+Ms. Trunck can be reached at 518-564-3369 or [email protected].
+For more information about services and programs, please visit the AIP web pages.